icsantos/ud989-cat-clicker/README.md

 ### Interaction
 - When a cat name is clicked in the list, the cat display area should update to show the data for the selected cat.
 - The number of clicks in the cat area should be unique to each cat, and should increment when the cat's picture is clicked.
+- When the admin button is clicked, the admin area should appear with the inputs filled in for the currently-selected cat.
+- When the cancel button in the admin area is pressed, the admin area disappears.
+- When the save button in the admin area is pressed, the currently-selected cat's values update with the values in the admin area, and the admin area disappears.